CarloDiCastelnuovo/SC-exam/README.md

 print(data.head())

 ```
-Here is shown how to generate two random dataframe and how to upload one.
-The beginning of the correct one is printed as a further demonstration.
 Then all the fill functions of the library are called with respective arguments, in the example the random generated dataframe is used.
 Every fill function works independently  on a single column, calling it by the name for the first two function
 ```
 od_gamma = fill_matricies_with_original_data(data, 'Gamma')